Sigrid Brydolf

 sigrid.brydolf@su.se

-With an academic background in Environmental Engineering at KTH Royal Institute of Technology, I have gained a solid understanding of sustainability science, systems thinking, and transdisciplinarity, which sparked my interest to pursue an academic career and conduct a PhD in Sustainability Science at Stockholm Resilience Centre.
+My research focuses on the potential of dietary identity to enable or hinder transformative change in the food system.
+Using agent-based modelling and a combination of qualitative methods, I aim to bring together the fields of social psychology and sustainability transformations in order to increase the understanding of leverage points for moving towards a more sustainable food system.
+With an academic background in Environmental Engineering at KTH Royal Institute of Technology, I have acquired knowledge and understanding of sustainability science, systems thinking, and transdisciplinarity, which sparked my interest to pursue an academic career and conduct a PhD in Sustainability Science at Stockholm Resilience Centre.